Contract Pricing in B2B eCommerce

 Virto Commerce B2B ecommerce platform was developed with the B2B pricing complexity in mind, enabling you to build the functionality your business requires.

-First of all, Virto Commerce comes with a robust Price Module out-of-the-box, which can be further configured on the back end to create a unique shopping experience for each customer.
+First of all, Virto Commerce, based on a asp net core ecommerce, comes with a robust Price Module out-of-the-box, which can be further configured on the back end to create a unique shopping experience for each customer.
 With the Virto Commerce Price Module, you can:

 Group your customers by price lists or tiers and assign your customers to their designated tiers.